hannesdatta/course-dprep/content/docs/tutorials/data-preparation/_index.md

 ## Data Challenge
 - View the [Data Preparation - Data Challenge](data-preparation.html)
-- Download the zip [file](https://drive.google.com/file/d/1dHG-AJj5TSC6jZkcFxXk29-LfpZo13X_/view?usp=sharing).
-Then, open the skeleton file in RStudio, fill out your answers, and submit your work!
+- Download the answer skeleton [file](data-preparation-skeleton.Rmd) (right-click, download linked file as...).
+Then, open the file in RStudio, fill out your answers and submit your work!